Your safety is our top priority at Wakefield Community Boating.

 No experience is necessary!
 Our sit-on-top kayaks are very user-friendly and easy to use.
 We provide instruction as well as a life jacket.

-Is there a minimum age or weight requirement for children?
+Is there a minimum age or weight requirement for children for the kayaks or pedal boats?

 WHAT SHOULD I BRING WHEN I COME BOATING?